pesader

 The HIG contains a section on Access Keys, that you should read thoroughly (it’s very short).
 When you’re back, here’s summary on how to implement Access Keys in GNOME apps:

 Tip: view switchers are usually good candidates for Access Keys!
-They look like this:
+They can often be found in preferences screens and look like this:

 That being said, we’ll only give you what you need for this workshop: